 Hospice Care - Topic Overview

-- Your condition is considered incurable.
+- Your condition cannot be cured.
 This is called a

-expectancy is 6 months or less if your illness runs its normal course.
-Typically
+- Your doctor expects that you will live 6 months or less if your illness runs its normal course.

-months, you can continue on hospice.
+months, you can continue with hospice care.
 If your illness gets better, you can stop

 Frequently Asked Questions